exoticlibraries/libcester/README.md

 cester is a header only automated testing framework for the C programming language, it requires no dependency and can be downloaded and used in a project immediately. cester supports function mocking and allows shared instance `test_instance` in which each test cases can use to share data and access the command line arguments.

-Criterion - Unit testing framework with automatic test registration.
-Supports theories and parameterized tests.
-Each test is run in its own process, so signals and crashes can be reported.
-Can output to multiple formats, like the TAP format or JUnit XML.
-Supported on Linux, OS X, FreeBSD, and Windows

 ```c
 //!gcc {0} -I. -o test; ./test
 #include <exotic/cester.h>